 How can Backs in Action help me to improve my physical and mental health?

-Our confidential counselling services are available in English, Mandarin, and Cantonese.
-Our Registered Clinical Counsellors, Robert Miles and Arnold Tse are qualified to deal with a variety of issues, including relationship struggles, post-traumatic stress symptoms, dealing with grief and loss, and stress and anxiety caused by daily life.
-They incorporate holistic, positive, goal orientated approaches, and emotionally focused techniques to help people deal with struggles and challenges they might be facing.
+Our Registered Clinical Counsellor, Alison McCleary offers confidential counselling services and is qualified to deal with a variety of issues, including relationship struggles, post-traumatic stress symptoms (including car accidents), dealing with grief and loss, and stress and anxiety caused by daily life.
+She incorporates holistic, positive, goal-orientated approaches, and emotionally focused techniques to help people deal with struggles and challenges they might be facing.

 Don’t suffer in silence.
 Don’t suffer alone.
 Let us help you improve your mental and physical wellbeing.